3mmette/TheIsland/Readme.md

 >You will be exploring the unknown lands of The Island and have a chart to show you where you are on The Island, and what is around you.
 As you move around more location names will be revealed.
 You can open the chart and look at its contents by using the 'Chart' or 'C' command.
 Type 'Refresh' or 'R', followed by the [ENTER] key.

-There are eight commands that require dual inputs.
+There are eight commands that require the dual input of an action and a noun.

 >### **Move (M) + Cardinal Direction**
 >
 >You will need to move around The Island to discover items and places that will help you escape.
 Each location will provide a brief description of what is located around you, and it is up to you to choose which direction to move in.
 Cardinal directions, like on a compass, are used to choose which way to go.
 You will use the 'Move' or 'M' command followed by the cardinal direction.
 Type 'Move' or 'M', followed by either 'North' or 'N', 'East' or 'E', 'South' or 'S' or 'West' or 'W', followed by the [ENTER] key.

 The remaining dual input commands are used with an interactive noun in the game.
-These nouns written in ***ALL CAPITAL LETTERS***.
+These nouns are written in ***ALL CAPITAL LETTERS***.
 You can use the following commands on them, depending on what they are.

 >### **Look (L) + Capitalized Noun**
 >